stefanheule/putil/README.md

-# putil
+# Python Utility Package

-Python Utility Package
+A module with various utility classes and functions.